 Some information on the Power Player model Famiclone.

-Many websites provide access to digital copies of video game and computer magazines, mostly from the 1980s.
+Many websites provide access to digital copies of video game and computer magazines, mostly from the 1980s and 1990s.

 My MLIS graduation picture (2000) and a more recent picture of me in my (former) office.